-At Verve Dental in Bentleigh East, we are asked on a daily basis is it worth investing in a powered toothbrush.
+At dentist in East Bentleigh, we are asked on a daily basis is it worth investing in a powered toothbrush.
 Without hesitation, we resoundingly say YES.

 Without going into a dry boring history lesson about the evolution of toothbrushes the recent changes in technology have made the humble brush a force to be reckoned with against the battle with dental plaque.
 Today we have three kinds of brushes: